Bazzomir/random-password/README.md

 - Copy to Clipboard:
   - One-click copy functionality to quickly use your password.

-- ResponWorks seamlessly on both desktop and mobile devices.sive design:
+- Responsive Design:
-  -
+  - Works seamlessly on both desktop and mobile devices.

 ## Technologies Used